Skip to main content

 - Talk to your GEAR UP Coordinator and/or School Counselor to see if there are any visits that you can participate in.

-- Open House/Special Events Versus Traditional Campus Tours: One option is to visit a university or college during their special events days that are geared towards particular groups such as the University of Washington’s Engineering Discovery Days, or Washington State University Future Cougar Day.
+- Open House/Special Events Versus Traditional Campus Tours: One option is to visit a university or college during their special events days geared towards particular groups such as the University of Washington’s Engineering Discovery Days, or Washington State University Future Cougar Day.

-- See if there are any free summer camp opportunities that you can participate in on campus, such as GEAR UP Empower U Camp or Envision U Camp.
+- See if there are any free summer camp opportunities you can participate in on campus, such as GEAR UP Empower U Camp or Envision U Camp.

 - Want to go on your own?
 Contact the admissions office to set up a visit.
 Their website should provide instructions on how to set one up.